rtgodwin/rtgodwin.github.io/_docs/session3.md

 Jalester:

 > “A gang war is causing unrest throughout the city.
 We have offered protection to members of the Dungsweepers’ Guild, and you have been assigned to protect a group of them.
 Meet them at the Muleskull Tavern, on Ship Street in the Dock Ward, at six bells and guard them while they work.
 Do this every day for a tenday.”

+Actually an Order of the Gauntlet mission:

+> “We hear that the Zhents are paying gangs in the Field Ward to attack suspected Xanathar Guild members.
+Fights are breaking out in the ward daily.
+Stop a fight before it happens.
+We need to send a message to these thugs that further altercations won’t be tolerated.”